-Now it’s time to dive in and tackle the first big roadblock most course creators face when choosing their online course pricing: the mental game.
+Now let’s tackle the first big roadblock most course creators face when choosing their online course pricing: the mental game.

 The Psychology of Online Course Pricing

-It’s common: the mental hoops you jump through as you try to decide what to charge for your online course.
+It’s common to experience a lot of mental hurdles as you try to decide what to charge for your online course.
 Whether you’re suffering from imposter syndrome, general uncertainty, or something else, your brain and ego can make the entire process harder than it should be.

 Here are some popular objections to charging what you’re worth:

-While there may be some truth to any of these statements, none of them are good reasons to charge less than your course is worth.
+While there may be some truth to these statements, none of them are good reasons to charge less than your course is worth.

 Good online courses are valuable.
 Period.